 On June 23, 2016, the United Kingdom public voted to leave the EU.
-This briefing note advises readers on practical steps they may wish to take now and anticipates how a Brexit will impact on the electricity regulation framework more widely.
-Indeed, significant parts of UK electricity regulation either implement EU Directives, or are imposed directly by EU Regulations.
+This briefing note anticipates how Brexit will impact on the electricity regulation framework.
+Significant parts of UK electricity regulation either implement EU Directives, or are imposed directly by EU Regulations.
 As a result of the decision to leave the EU, much of the UK's energy regulatory framework will now therefore require re-assessment.

 This note outlines the key consequences, both for the GB market (England, Wales and Scotland) and for the separate Northern Ireland (NI) market, which is integrated with the electricity market of the Republic of Ireland to form the Single Electricity Market.
-While the notice period required means that the actual Brexit date would be very unlikely to be before 2018, there are numerous policy and technical issues to resolve before then.
+While the notice period required means that the actual Brexit date cannot be before 2019, there are numerous policy and technical issues to resolve before then.

 The EU electricity regulatory framework

 A series of EU Directives and Regulations adopted over the past few years have created a liberalised and largely harmonised EU electricity market.
-Further liberalisation and harmonisation measures are in the pipeline.
 Particularly significant measures are those adopted as part of the Third Energy Liberalisation Package in 2009: the Electricity Directive, the Electricity Regulation and the Regulation creating ACER, the Agency for the Cooperation of Energy Regulators.
+The European Commission's "winter package", published in November 2016, proposes significant modifications of all of these measures, together with a number of new pieces of legislation.
+Of particular relevance, it proposes closer cooperation between transmission system operators and regulators at a regional and EU level.

 The European Commission is also in the process of adopting a series of EU Network Codes.
 These are EU Regulations setting out detailed rules for the operation of and connection to energy networks, and for the operation of energy markets.
 Some of these are already adopted and the remainder are nearing finalisation.
-Other particularly important measures are the Regulation on Energy Market Integrity and Transparency (REMIT), and the Renewables Directive (proposals for a new Renewables Directive are currently being debated).
+Other particularly important measures are the Regulation on Energy Market Integrity and Transparency (REMIT), and the Renewables Directive.
+The Commission proposed a revised Renewables Directive as part of its winter package.

 The Directives have been implemented into UK law, either through amendment of primary legislation such as the Electricity Act 1989, which (among other things) implements the unbundling requirements of the Electricity Directive, or by means of statutory instruments.
 EU Regulations are directly applicable and generally require no implementation, although the government adopted GB and NI statutory instruments to give the energy regulators the necessary powers to enforce REMIT.

-It is worth noting that Switzerland, which is outside the EU, has been seeking to negotiate an energy agreement with the EU for several years, but negotiations have stalled, in particular following the Swiss decision to impose limits on immigration from the EU in 2014.
+It is worth noting that Switzerland, which is outside the EU, had been seeking to negotiate an energy agreement with the EU for several years, but negotiations had stalled following the Swiss decision to impose limits on immigration from the EU in 2014.
+It was only after the Swiss decision in late 2016 to accept free movement of workers (subject to certain limitations) that the way reopened for the country to restart its negotiations on bilateral relations with the EU, including arrangements to join the EU electricity market.
+EU insistence on free movement of workers is likely to prove a similar stumbling-block to any UK attempt to retain access to the EU integrated energy market.

 This note does not consider the separate security of energy supply implications.